missing-user/barnes-hut/README.md

 ### Sprint 2: Definition of "done"

-- Add the ability to specify parameters like the initial conditions, timestep size, simulation duration etc. in either a configuration file or as command line parameters.
+- [x] Add the ability to specify parameters like the initial conditions, timestep size, simulation duration etc. in either a configuration file or as command line parameters.
-- Implement appropriate access control modifiers for functions and variables.
+- [x] Implement appropriate access control modifiers for functions and variables.
-- Apply apropriate usage of references and pointers for optimal memory allocation.
+- [x] Apply apropriate usage of references and pointers for optimal memory allocation.
-- Add the ability to visualize the dynamics of the simulation in 3D space.
+- [x] Add the ability to visualize the dynamics of the simulation in 3D space.
-- Abstract the interaction function of the bodies (and add an example of how to use it, e.g. gravity potential and coloumb potential)
+- [x] Abstract the interaction function of the bodies (and add an example of how to use it, e.g. gravity potential and coloumb potential)
-- Abstract the space dividing function
+- [x] Abstract the space dividing function
-- Clean up and refactor the code
+- [x] Clean up and refactor the code
+- [x] Create a Second Order Integrator for the Barnes-Hut Simulation
+- [x] Create an Interactive GUI for the Simulation
+- [x] Support Different Initial Conditions

 ## Sprint 3 (performance and/or STL)